-In this section you'll find how to organize and produce the CentOS Artwork Repository Manual (i.e., the documentation manual you're reading right now).
-If you are interested in producing documentation for the repository, this place is for you.
+This section organizes the CentOS Artwork Repository Manual (i.e., the documentation manual you're reading right now).
+If you are interested on improving The CentOS Artwork Repository Manual, in this place you'll find the Texinfo documentation structure you need to work with.

-See Section 2.34 [Directories trunk Manual], page 40, for more information.
+See Section 2.34 [Directories trunk Manual], page 37, for more information.